nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/session-management.md

 **_httponly**|boolean|Accessibility of a cookie from javascript.
 Setting true to cookie is HttpOnly and can not access the cookie from javascript.|false
 **_sidbits**|int|Length of session ID.
 The default value is 128 bits.|128

-# Optional Directives for Session::Pool
+# Optional Directives For Session::Pool

 variable name|type|description|default
 :-|:-|:-|:-
 **_drop**|boolean|True to session data will be deleted precisely from the session cache.|false

-# Required Directives for Session::Dalli
+# Required Directives For Session::Dalli

 `Session::Dalli` uses memcached servers for storing session data.
 There are the options to configure memcached servers.
 More information is later point of this chapter.